department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 After 30 days, we're required to add late charges to your bill.

 This includes interest (starting from the date the charges first appeared on your statement) plus a monthly administration or collection fee, at rates we set each year.
-These charges will continue to grow overtime until you pay your full balance or set up an approved repayment plan.
+These charges will continue to grow over time until you pay your full balance or set up an approved repayment plan.

 <b>Note:</b> If you set up a repayment plan and don't pay your installments on time, we'll continue adding the monthly administrative or collection fee until you pay off your balance.
 We may add other costs if we need to take further collection action.